Feliix42/MPA4Rust/README.md

 $ RUSTFLAGS="--emit=llvm-ir" cargo build
 ```

-Currently, this works only with Rust Nightly, since Stable Rust uses LLVM 3.9, but we require version 4.0. for the Intermediate Representations to be compatible.
+This should work with stable Rust version 1.19.0 or greater, as they are using LLVM 4.0.
+If you are not sure whether your Rust version will work, check the LLVM version used by running `rustc -vV`.